 - Bake uncovered at 350 degrees on the center shelf of the oven until the top of the macaroni is browned, about 25 minutes.

 I learned how to make this recipe in my Home Economics class in junior high school (JHS 127, Bronx, New York).
-This was back when the boys took Woodworking or Electric Shop and the girls took Home Economics so that we could all be prepared for our (proper) roles in life.
+This was back when the boys took Woodworking or Electric Shop, and the girls took Home Economics to prepare us for our (proper) roles in life.
 For teaching me how to make this baked macaroni, I am grateful.
 I am not as grateful for the only other Home Ec lesson I remember, which was how to scrub a tile bathroom floor on my hands and knees.

-But the hat, yes, hat.
+As for the hat?
 I'm not sure it was a hat.
-We made it to match the apron and it wrapped over our hair and tied underneath.
+We made it to match the apron, and it wrapped over our hair and tied it underneath.
 It looked somewhat like a cross between a 19th-century nurse's hat or a nun's habit.

-According to my Home Ec teacher, the above baked macaroni recipe was Horn & Hardart's secret recipe, which she surreptitiously acquired from the staff at their Parkchester (Bronx) take out store.
+According to my Home Ec teacher, this baked macaroni recipe was Horn & Hardart's secret recipe, which she surreptitiously acquired from the staff at their Parkchester (Bronx) take-out store.
 (Their secret was the tomato paste, which no one else added).